Overview | Bank failures | Taxpayer subsidies

 James Tobin, 1981 Nobel Prize laureate (from a 1987 article)

 What is "narrow banking?"

-The narrow banking proposal calls for a total separation of bank deposit accounts from banks' lending activities to address the following issues:
+The narrow (full-reserve) banking proposal calls for a total separation of bank deposit accounts from all other bank activities to address the following issues:

 The term "narrow banking" was coined in Litan (1987).

 What are the main objectives of narrow banking?